 Meets every Monday evening for Hydrotherapy and gym exercise program at Wyllie Arthritis Centre, Shenton Park.
 New Members must have participated in the AS program run by Arthritis & Osteoporosis WA, or have a hospital referral from a physiotherapist who specialises in AS.
 Please contact Arthritis & Osteoporosis WA for more information.

-Provides emotional support to mothers who have been separated from their children by adoption in a friendly and supportive environment.
+Provides emotional support to people who have been separated by adoption in a friendly and supportive environment.
 Provides information to assist with reunion or post-adoption effects.
 Promotes community awareness of the long-term consequences of adoption, separation and secrecy and dispel the myth that adoption is a benign practice.
 Advocates for the rights of all affected by adoption and monitor legislative changes to adoption law.
 Encourages and promotes social and administrative reforms that address the needs of people already separated by adoption.

 Please call 08 9842 9229 for details.